Formula One drivers from South Africa

-There have been 25 Formula One drivers from South Africa, with 17 of them having started at least one Grand Prix, and only 4 of them having started more than four races.
+There have been 25 Formula One drivers from South Africa, with 17 of them having started at least one Grand Prix, and four of them having started more than four races.
 Jody Scheckter is by far the most prolific and successful South African driver, being the only one to have won a race.
 During his nine-year career Scheckter won 10 races and the 1979 World Drivers' Championship.
 There has not been a driver from South Africa in Formula One since 1980.

 Current drivers

 There are no South African drivers currently competing in Formula One, and none have competed in the sport since 1980.
 Jody Scheckter was the last South African to enter a race having started the 1980 United States Grand Prix at Watkins Glen.

 Former drivers

 A total of 17 South African drivers have started in at least one race, but only three of them have ever scored any points.
 Some other drivers have entered Grand Prix events but did not qualify or otherwise make it through to start the race.
 That includes Desiré Wilson, one of the few female drivers in Formula One.